 Q) How did we know?

-To inform mankind about their creator and purpose of their life, our Lord has chosen certain men to be His Messengers and Prophets.
+To inform mankind about their creator and purpose of their life, our Lord has chosen certain men as Messengers and Prophets.
 They teach us about the oneness of God, the purpose of our existence and the obligations that are expected of us.
 They explain what reward we will receive if we fulfill our purpose here and what will be the state of one who disobeys his Lord.

 Indeed, We sent to every community a messenger, [saying], “Worship Allah and shun false gods.”
 Among them were some whom Allah guided, while others were destined to stray.
 So travel through the land and see how was the end of the deniers!). {16/36}